GluuFederation/flex/docs/install/vm-install/suse.md

 Second uninstall the package:

+You should see the package with:
 ```
-sudo rpm -qa | grep jans
+sudo rpm -qa | grep gluu
 ```

-And then use
+Remove package with:
 ```
 sudo zypper remove gluu-flex
 ```